evaera/Rocs/docs/index.html.md

 Rocs provides a number of composable reducer and reducer utilities, so you only have to spend time writing a function for when you need something very specific.

+Remember that these functions just exist for convenience, and you are encouraged to implement custom functions for whatever you might need to do.

 ## Reducers

 Reducer | Description